Although Looker does not connect directly to an Excel spreadsheet, there are ways to upload data via a derived table.

-We can then paste this SQL into our SQL Runner to generate a table:
+We can then paste this SQL into SQL Runner to generate a table:

 Subsequently, using Looker's Add to Project option, we can create a view file in our project:

-Looker will create dimensions from each column in the table.
+Looker creates dimensions from each column in the table.
 This new view file can then be joined into an Explore as needed.

 Note that there are some caveats around this process: